-John Comerford, Ph.D., comes to Otterbein University with a record of commitment and advocacy for higher education and liberal arts colleges.
-He has served as president of Blackburn College in Carlinville, Illinois, since 2013, where he has been at the center of a number of innovative programs designed to enhance student access and learning.
+Prior to join Otterbein, he served as president of Blackburn College in Carlinville, Illinois, from 2013 – 2018, where he was at the center of a number of innovative programs designed to enhance student access and learning.

 He previously served at Westminster College in Missouri from 2005 to 2013 as vice president for student life and vice president for institutional advancement.
 He also has held positions at Missouri Western State College and Ball State University.
 He has taught leadership, education, and law courses at several institutions.